What is a “Wage?”

 Tipped Employees: Payment of Less than Minimum Wage

 Employees who earn at least $30 per month in tips may, under Maryland Law, be paid a portion of the minimum wage by their employer.
+This amount may be no less than $3.63 per hour provided that earned tips for the week combined with the $3.63 per hour equal at least the minimum wage ($11.00) for all hours worked.
+Where an employee’s earnings fall short of the minimum wage due to meager tips, the employer must make up the difference.
+Employees who earn at least $30 per month in tips may, under Maryland Law, be paid a portion of the minimum wage by their employer.
 This amount may be no less than $3.63 per hour provided that earned tips for the week combined with the $3.63 per hour equal at least the minimum wage ($7.25) for all hours worked.
-Where an employee’s earnings fall short of the minimum wage due to meager tips, the employer must make up the difference.

 Holding Wages: “One Pay in the Hole”